-Hanover Research has the expertise to review a wide range of proposals, from individual grants (e.g. K, R01, R21, R03) to program project, center, and institutional training grants.
-Hanover Research will work with new submissions, resubmission proposals, and competing renewal applications.
+Hanover Research (Hanover) works with research proposals that have been/will be submitted to an external funding sponsor.
+Hanover has the expertise to review a wide range of NIH proposals, from individual grants (e.g. K, R01, R21, R03) to program project, center, and institutional training grants.
+Hanover can work with new submissions, resubmission proposals, and competing renewal applications.
 For resubmissions of unfunded proposals and competing renewal applications, PIs will be asked to provide a copy of the original submission along with reviewers’ comments (e.g., summary statement).

 About Hanover Research